xcore/sc_multi_uart/_sources/Overview.txt

 SliceKit logo [TBA]

-MUART slice is an I/O slice and is compatible to all connectors of the Slicekit Core board.
+MUART Slice Card is an I/O slice and is compatible to all connectors of the Slicekit Core board.

 .. _fig_slicekit_compatibility: